Teething can be a frustrating and uncomfortable time for mom and baby. When your baby is in pain, you want a solution right now!

 I don’t remember seeing this kind of teether when my kids were young enough, but I would give this one a try.
 It looks cute and sturdy.

-Another set of adorably shaped teething toys is Itzy Ritzy Water-Filled Teethers.
-These are cute cactus shapes that will be great for fans of the desert or those who want to hop on the cactus trend bandwagon.
+How would you like a teething ring that stays on your baby’s hand?
+That’s what you get with the Itzy Ritzy Silicone Teething Mitt.
+It comes with a cute cactus shape that will be great for fans of the desert or those who want to hop on the cactus trend bandwagon.

 Baby Teething Toys for Newborn Infants